p-ranav/strcpp.old/README.md

 }
 ```

-## Stripping whitespaces from either end of an input string
+## Trim whitespaces from either end of an input string

 ```cpp
 {